Cross effects and calculus in an unbased setting: A comparison to Goodwillie's -excisive approximation

 So, it remains to show that

-where, by defintion, $T^k_n|G_{\cdot}|(X)$ is the finite homotopy limit of a diagram of spectra.
-In general, homotopy limits do not commute with realization, but in this case we have a finite homotopy limit of spectra arising from a cubical diagram, and one can show that this is equivalent to a homotopy colimit of spectra.
-As such, this finite homotopy limit commutes with realization and the result follows.
+where, by definition, $T^k_n|G_{\cdot}|(X)$ is the finite homotopy limit of a diagram of spectra.
+In general, homotopy limits do not commute with (fat) realizations, but in this case we have a finite homotopy limit in $\s$.
 The third part is proved using similar arguments.

 The natural transformation of the fourth part is the transformation from $F$, the initial object of the sequence defining $P_nF$, into the homotopy colimit of that sequence.
 To understand what happens when $F$ is $n$-excisive, note that for an object $X$, the $(n+1)$-cube